fbpx

 Bologna’s Prosciutto Di Parma

 The production area of Prosciutto di Parma is located in the southern part of Parma province.
 Here, and only here, can genuine Parma ham be made.
 Using plump select Italian pigs and following the traditional and genuine method, Prosciutto di Parma is still produced like it was about 2000 years ago.
 Only four ingredients are necessary to produce Parma ham: a pork leg, a minimum quantity of salt to preserve the meat, the air to dry it out, and time, a lot of time, at least 12 months to get the perfect flavor.
 You will see rows of Prosciutto di Parma lined up like soldiers at the Medieval Marketplace and throughout Bologna.
-It is always served as an appetizer and accompanied with fresh figs, melon or with Parmigiano Reggiano.
+It is always served as an appetizer and accompanied by fresh figs, melon, or with Parmigiano Reggiano.

 Balsamic Vinegar Tour